speedydelete/nandgame/README.md

 O.5.1 - Timer trigger - 1 component, 179 nands
 O.5.2 - Mode controller - 5 components, 12 nands
 O.5.3 - Register with backup - 11 components, 326 nands
 O.5.4 - Program Counter - 3 components, 450 nands
 O.5.5 - Register Bank - 8 components, 1308 nands (This version fixes a bug where user-mode processes can write to arbitrary registers, and therefore should be considered the optimal one, even though it uses more things than the "actually optimal" one.)
 O.5.6 - General-purpose Memory - 13 components, 652 nands
 O.5.7 - Virtual Memory - 2 components, 128 nands
 O.5.8 - Control Unit - 18 components, 1050 nands
 *O.5.9 - Processor - 1379 nands, 5 components*

 ## Cheaty solutions by number of nands/instructions

 The save file containing these is cheaty.json.
+Some of these solutions break each other or other solutions, so some things are marked incorrect in the save file.

 ### S.1 - Low level
 S.1.6 - Network - 4 instructions, 4 lines (AcalamityDev)

 ### S.4 - Function calls
-S.4.3 - Return - 2 lines, 9 instructions (nttii, this soluttion does not work when combined with the cheaty init stack solution, so it is marked incorrect in the save file)
+S.4.3 - Return - 9 instruction, 2 lines (nttii)
+S.4.4 - Push Argument - 6 instructions, 1 line (nttii)
+S.4.5 - Pop Argument - 6 instructions, 1 line (AcalamityDev)

+### O.3 - Arithmetics
+O.3.1 - Max - 9 nands, 5 components (Sad_Courage_1564)
+O.3.2 - Multiplication - 14 nands, 6 components (somedirt)

+### O.5 - Multiprocessing
+O.5.8 - Control Unit - 0 nands, 0 components (speedydelete's friend)

 ## Cheaty solutions by number of components/lines

 The save file containing these is cheaty_components.json.
+Again, some of these solutions break each other or other solutions, so some things are marked incorrect in the save file.

 ### S.1 - Low level
-S.1.6 - Network - 3 lines, 14 instructions (AcalamityDev, this solution does not work when combined with the cheaty push static solution, so it is marked incorrect in the save file, the same applies for call)
+S.1.6 - Network - 3 lines, 14 instructions (AcalamityDev)

 ### S.2 - Stack machine
 S.2.1 - Init stack - 1 line, 6 instructions (nttii)